|

 Two-Factor Authentication

 Revered as one of the current holy grails for login credentials, this process of identity verification adds an extra layer of security, rather than using password1234 as a golden key for access.
-Since most everyone today is equipped with a smartphone in their personal or business life, technology companies are able to use your SIM card to verify your identity.
+Since almost everyone today is equipped with a smartphone in their personal or business life, technology companies can use your SIM card to verify your identity.
 When creating an account on a cloud platform, many companies now ask for your phone number immediately.
 By associating your account with a physical device, whenever a login attempt is successfully made, a verification code can be texted directly to the device as a final password before logging in.

 In short, even if someone acquires a password for any member of your organization, they won’t be allowed access to any sensitive information without that person’s phone, even if they’re sitting at a desk in your office.